harvardartmuseums/data-grinder/README.md

 `height`: The height in pixels of the image supplied to the service.
 `widthFull`: The width in pixels of the full image as read from /info.json.
 `heightFull`: The height in pixels of the full image as read from /info.json.
-`scalefactor`: The propotional difference between teh supplied image and the full image.
+`scalefactor`: The proportional difference between the supplied image and the full image.
 In the example response, the full image is 1.334 times larger than the supplied image.
 `runtime`: The amount of time it took to run the entire request, in seconds.
 Each LLM model result object also contains a `runtime` field recording how long that individual model call took.
 `iiifFullImageURL`: A fully formed IIIF URI for delivering the full image (e.g. /full/full/0/default.jpg).
 `iiifbaseuri`: A base URI for the IIIF image.